 Video about ERCC

-In 2017-18 and 2018-19, the Ministry of Health and Long-Term Care provided funding for ERCC tuition and backfill to Ontario long-term care homes through the Ontario CLRI PSW Education Fund.
+Between 2017-2020, the Ministry of Health and Ministry of Long-Term Care provided funding for ERCC tuition and backfill to Ontario long-term care homes through the Ontario CLRI PSW Education Fund.
 Applications are currently closed for the Fund.

 For more information: